-Keep in mind, though, that there still is time to improve your financial situation this year.
+Keep in mind, though, that despite the effects of a challenging economy, you can still improve your personal finances this year.
 That might seem easier said than done.
 But if you take these steps now, you’ll be on more solid financial footing when the new year begins.

 Be More Prepared for Emergencies

 Get financial and personal documents in order.
-“We have learned many things during the pandemic, and one of them is the importance of getting organized,” said Marsha Barnes, founder of The Finance Bar.
+Marsha Barnes, founder of The Finance Bar, stressed the importance of getting organized.
 Create an in-case-of-emergency file with a copy of your health insurance card, insurance policies, estate planning documents (will, power of attorney and living will), a list of financial accounts with usernames and passwords, and a list of your prescription drugs, health conditions and medical history.
 Store it someplace safe and let loved ones know how to access it if there is an emergency.

 Create an emergency fund.
-The pandemic is a reminder to build emergency savings to protect yourself from financial shocks that you can’t control, said Amy Shepard, a certified financial planner® professional with Sensible Money.
-If you’ve been spending less on shopping, commuting and dining out by staying home during the pandemic, put those savings into a high-yield savings account, she said.
+An emergency savings account can protect you from financial shocks that you can’t control, said Amy Shepard, a Certified Financial Planner® and partner at Sensible Money.
+Consider revisiting some of your pandemic habits, such as spending less on shopping and dining out, and put those savings into a high-yield savings account.
 The goal is to save enough to cover three to six months’ worth of expenses.

 Buy life insurance.
 If you have loved ones who count on you for financial support, you need life insurance to protect them if something happens to you.
 You can apply for a term life insurance policy online and possibly be approved for coverage in a matter of minutes from companies such as Bestow, Fabric, Haven Life and Ladder if you’re young and in good health.